CLEANit/MatSimPy/docs/slist.md

 </dl>

   **Parameters:**
-  * stateSet (array): An array containing the unique compositions of each state (row), where each column represents a particular type
+  * stateSet (array): An array containing the unique compositions of each state (row), where each column represents a particular type.
-  * tranSet (array): An array containing transition type choices corresponding to each state (row) in stateSet
+  * tranSet (array): An array containing transition type choices corresponding to each state (row) in stateSet.
-  * uniqueSet (array): An array containing the composition of each state (row), where each column represents a particular atom type
+  * uniqueSet (array): An array containing the composition of each state (row), where each column represents a particular atom type.

   **Returns:**
-  * state_mapping (array): An array that maps each state from stateSet to a unique state index from uniqueSet and indicates the transition type
+  * state_mapping (array): An array that maps each state from stateSet to a unique state index from uniqueSet and indicates the transition type.

 ## Footnotes
 [^1]: Adapted from [link](https://stackoverflow.com/questions/14008440/how-to-extract-numbers-from-filename-in-python)